 The Culprit: Tile, Grout & Stone

-The longer you have your house, the longer that tile and grout has to build up an accumulation of soil, especially in your bathrooms.
+The longer you have your house, the longer that tile and grout have to build up an accumulation of soil, especially in your bathrooms.
 The moisture present in the air acts as a breeding ground for mold and mildew.

 Quick Fix: Use sealant to make your tile, grout, and stone healthier.
 We recommend resealing rooms with the most activity about once a year, and then other rooms (like guest bathrooms) every 4 or 5 years.
 Chem-Dry’s special tile & grout cleaning equipment is perfect for restoring the look of your tile and improving your home’s overall health.